Multaka international network

 German Historical Museum

 ITALY - TURIN

-My Museo Egizio.
+My Egyptian Museum.
 Migrant women tell about the Museum

-Since November 2016, eleven women from Northern Africa took part to a training course consisting in 10 lessons at the Museum, both in classroom and in the galleries.
+Since November 2016, eleven women from Northern Africa took part in a training course consisting of 10 lessons at the Museum, both in the classroom and in the galleries.
 They were taught about some aspects of the daily life in ancient Egypt.
 As a final work, they produced a nice booklet about the topics discussed, in Italian and Arabic.
-Thanks to this basic knowledge, they are able now to guide short thematic tours in the galleries.
-Some of them are currently active part of the Association ACME (Friend of the Museo Egizio) and they lead special tours in Arabic, Italian, French and English during special events.
+Thanks to this basic knowledge, they are able nowto guide short thematic tours in the galleries.
+Some of them are currently active part of the Association ACME (Friend of the Egyptian Museum) and they lead special tours in Arabic, Italian, French and English during special events.
 The same are also involved in the “Welcome Tours” offered to migrants and newcomers, in the framework of the European project “New Roots”.